This is a short story on how a stand-up paddleboard changed my life…

 I came in ready to conquer my goal.
 This vacation turned out to be one of the best days of my life, I know it’s entirely an overstatement, but honestly, it’s an unforgettable adventure.
 I have been stuck on the 8 am to 4 pm lifestyle that I hardly don’t have any time for anything else.

-It was a euphoric moment and I couldn’t believe what just happened.
+It was a euphoric moment, and I couldn’t believe what just happened.
 From the shore, I could hear my girlfriend shouting “you’re the man!”
-The praise felt very good, I’m always thankful to have found her and despite the ups and downs of life she always stood by my side, regardless of all the negative things that we had to endure.
+The praise felt very good, I’m always thankful to have found her, and despite the ups and downs of life she always stood by my side, regardless of all the negative things that we had to endure.

 There was no denying that SUP brought so much joy in my life in such a short time.
 Like a kid, I strolled past a couple of people feeling entitled of the feat that I have just done.
-If you would have seen my face that day, I am certain that you’d laugh with how I tried to suppress my facial expressions.
+If you would have seen my face that day, I am certain that you’d laugh at how I tried to suppress my facial expressions.

 The best feeling ever!

 I went back to the shore and handed the paddle to my future wife.
-I sensed her excitement and like me, she also wanted to stand-up.
+I sensed her excitement, and like me, she also wanted to stand-up.
 After being briefed on what to do, she gladly hoped in the stand-up paddleboard and to my surprise, stood up within a minute of feeling out the board.
 I was startled to see her stand up, but at the same time, I was happy that she was able to do it too.

 That morning, we exchanged turns and enjoyed the view.
 The short vacation was really a blessing in disguise.
 It was that moment I realized how amazing stand-up paddleboards are, it’s just unfortunate that it is too expensive to own one.
 Nonetheless, if we can, we would definitely buy a board in the future.
 For now, the whole new experience would suffice the need to have one since we still have other financial obligations to fulfill.